Mephi78/zotero-custom-theme/README.md

 - when asked choose *Accept risk and continue*
 - in the search bar insert `toolkit.legacyUserProfileCustomizations.stylesheets`
 - double click the value `true` so it becomes `false`
-- close the dialog and Zotero
+- close all dialogues and Zotero
 - delete your custom `userChrome.css` file from where you saved it before
 - open Zotero
 - everything back to normal